blawson69/PurseStrings/README.md

 ---

 When the players have discovered treasure, you may use PurseStrings to distribute the coinage portion of the loot evenly amongst the party.
-All party members must be selected to run the command:
+All party members who should recieve a share of the loot must be selected to run the command:

 ```!ps --dist 156:280:0:666:0```

 The leftover coinage that remains when it cannot be evenly divided can either be dropped so the players can decide who should recieve the remainder, or given to a randomly selected member of the group.
-To configure this there is a ```dropChange``` variable at the beginning which toggles this behavior on or off.
+To configure this there is a ```dropChange``` variable at the beginning of the script which toggles this behavior on or off.
 Set it to "true" if you want the leftover coinage to be dropped or "false" to give it to a random character.

 ---